 Wisconsin students who were enrolled at the time of closure or who withdrew not more than 120 days prior to the closure (on or after September 2, 2016) have five options regarding their education:

 Important Note: These options have implications for the ability of students to discharge federal loans and to receive assistance with tuition paid with private loans or out-of-pocket resources.

 To qualify for a discharge of federal student loans, students:

-Options 1 and 2 (from the previous section) negate the student’s ability to discharge federal loans.
-Students who have chosen either option 1 or 2 would not be eligible for a loan discharge because under federal rules, they would be considered to be completing a comparable/similar educational program at another school:
+Options 1 and 2 (from the previous section) negate the student’s ability to discharge federal loans, provided the student completes the program.
+Students who have chosen either option 1 or 2, and who are in the process of, or who have completed the program, would not be eligible to apply for a loan discharge because under federal rules, they would be considered to be completing a comparable/similar educational program at another school: